Teesh/fnc-recon-frontend/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The live version on GCP is currently managed by Teesh.
-The app itself was bootstrapped using Create React App.
+The app itself was bootstrapped using [Create React App](https://create-react-app.dev/).
 The Docker portion of this app is just for sanity checking to make sure it will build on GCP as intended.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Use the following steps to get the app running on your local machine
 * Node JS

   https://nodejs.org/en/download